hardyoyo/RodmanPottingerCookbook/recipes/NepaleseLentilSoup.md

 ### NOTES

-- Almost any sort of recipe ready/diced tomatoes will work, but be careful, some of the "fire roasted" options will include spices.
-"Salsa Style" *will* be spicy hot.
-Which is fine, if that's what you want, but spicy Dal isn't everyone's cup of tea.
+- Almost any sort of recipe ready/diced tomatoes will work, but be careful, some of the “fire roasted” options will include spices.
+“Salsa Style” *will* be spicy hot.
+Which is fine, if that’s what you want, but spicy Dal isn’t everyone’s cup of tea.
-- If you're going for Dal instead of soup (thicker texture) don't add an entire can of water, try slightly less than a full can.
+- If you’re going for Dal instead of soup (thicker texture) don’t add an entire can of water, try slightly less than a full can.
 - START THE RICE FIRST!
 - See also Brown Lentil Dal (page \pageref{brown-lentil-dal}),